 - 1. Data bytes are shifted with Most Significant Bit first.
 Byte fields with data in parenthesis "()" indicate data being read from the device on the DO pin. - 2.
 The Status Register contents will repeat continuously until CS# terminate the instruction. - 3.
-All sectors may use any address within the sector. - 4.
-The Device ID will repeat continuously until CS# terminate the instruction. - 5.
+The Device ID will repeat continuously until CS# terminate the instruction. - 4.
 The Manufacturer ID and Device ID bytes will repeat continuously until CS# terminate the instruction.